johncmerfeld/wayback/README.md

 Our goal, then, should be to map out the HTML structure of Boston's news websites, so that we can write spiders that can crawl them throughout our desired time span and write the results into a searchable local database, on which we can perform text mining analysis.

+**Important note on the ethics of scraping**: The jury is [literally still out](https://www.theverge.com/2019/9/10/20859399/linkedin-hiq-data-scraping-cfaa-lawsuit-ninth-circuit-ruling) on whether web scraping constitutes "unauthorized access" under the Computer Fraud and Abuse Act.
+My personal opinion is that if you post something on a public website, you shouldn't cry foul when somebody's computer comes and looks at it.
+That being said, many websites have specific terms that say they don't want to be scraped, and if you don't respect those terms, there are steps they can take to cut off your access.
+For that reason, scraping with the Wayback Machine is *much safer* than scraping a site directly, since the content is hosted on the Internet Archive's servers.
+That means that whoever originally posted the content has no way of knowing that you're accessing it; in fact, the Wayback Machine exists for the explicit purpose of documenting what is posted online for informational purposes.
+So while I believe that web scraping is a perfectly ethical thing to do, I'm telling you that the safest way to do it --if possible-- is with the Wayback Machine.

 ## Chapter 1: A simple scraper

 My goal is for this to work if all the steps are followed; it may be enough of a springboard to get you going.